lesis-lat/bunkai/README.md

 Bunkai (分解, "analysis/to break down") is a simple, deterministic Software Composition Analysis (SCA) tool for Perl projects.
 It operates entirely by parsing a project's `cpanfile` to identify dependencies and their specified versions.

-Designed with the principles of Flow-Based Programming, Bunkai is a single-purpose component that does one thing well: analyze your dependency manifest.
-It identifies all modules and warns when version specifications are missing—a common source of build instability and potential supply chain risks.
+Designed with the principles of Flow-Based Programming, Bunkai provides multi-faceted dependency analysis including:
+* Identifying all modules and their versions.
+* Warning when version specifications are missing, which can lead to build instability and supply chain risks.
+* Detecting outdated module versions by comparing them to the latest available versions.
+* Identifying known security vulnerabilities in dependencies, including CVE details and remediation suggestions.

+Bunkai aims to improve the security and reproducibility of Perl builds by addressing common risks in dependency management.

 ---